Classicality of derived Emerton-Gee stack: Introduction

 \section{Introduction}

-Recent years have seen a lot of progress on the categorification of (arithmetic) local Langlands correspondence, e.g. \cite{Hell20}, \cite{Zhu20},\cite{DHKM20}, \cite{FS21}, \cite{BZCHN20}, \cite{EGH22}.
+Recent years have seen a lot of progress on the categorification of the (arithmetic) local Langlands correspondence, e.g. \cite{Hell20}, \cite{Zhu20},\cite{DHKM20}, \cite{FS21}, \cite{BZCHN20}, \cite{EGH22}.
 In particular, various methods have been used to construct the moduli stacks of Langlands parameters.
 When $l\neq p$, the moduli stack of local Langlands parameters turns out to be a quotient of a local complete intersection ring, which implies the derived stack of local Langlands parameters in this case is indeed classical.
 When $l=p$, the moduli stack of local Galois representations is no longer the right geometric object to consider.
 Instead, one needs to look at the moduli stack $\calX_{\rm EG}$ of \'etale $(\varphi,\Gamma)$-modules, constructed by Emerton--Gee in \cite{EG22}.
 It is then tempting to ask if there is a well-defined derived version of $\calX_{\rm EG}$ and if it is also classical.

 On the other hand, the derived stack of global Langlands parameters is rarely classical.
-In order to study a global-to-local map of moduli stacks of Langlands parameters, it is then desirable to have a derived version of Emerton--Gee stack.
+In order to study a global-to-local map of moduli stacks of Langlands parameters, it is then desirable to have a derived version of the Emerton--Gee stack.
+And this derived extension should have reasonable (co)tangent complexes as suggested by \cite[Remark 9.2.3]{EGH22}.

 In this paper, we will propose a construction of a derived Emerton--Gee stack in the $\GL_d$-case and investigate its classicality.
+Note that among all the derived extensions of the Emerton--Gee stack, there is an initial one, i.e. its left Kan extension from the classical commutative rings to animated rings.
+By classicality of a derived stack, we mean essentially it is the left Kan extension of its underlying classical stack.
+But usually, the left Kan extension of a stack, which is constructed abstractly, does not enjoy natural moduli interpretations.
+So in other words, our task is really to find a good moduli interpretation of the left Kan extension of the Emerton--Gee stack.